enso-org/enso/docs/syntax/comments.md

    until I unindent again.
 ```

+Documentation blocks are associated with the _next_ entity in the file, except
+for if they occur as the _very first_ entity in the file.
+In this case, they are
+treated as the module's documentation.

 Documentation comments are _not_ allowed inside textual interpolations.

 The tool that generates this documentation aims to be fairly robust, and tries